haskell-org/summer-of-haskell/content/ideas/hadrian-optimisation.md

   Hadrian, and in the GHC dependency graph (i.e. analyse the critical path of the build graph and figure out potential GHC refactoring that could reduce it).

-* Implementation and evalutaion: you will pick the most promising optimisation opportunities and implement them, measuring and reporting on the resulting improvements.
+* Implementation and evaluation: you will pick the most promising optimisation opportunities and implement them, measuring and reporting on the resulting improvements.

 We have already identified several promising opportunities for optimisation, and several